Active Data Curation Effectively Distills Large-Scale Multimodal Models: Experiments

 \subsection{ACED yields better encoders for other tasks}

 We next evaluate the benefits of \ourmethodwithkd specifically for training an auto-regressive text-decoder with a frozen image-encoder, in the LiT-Decoder setting~\citep{beyer2023study}.
-We evaluate the trained LiT-decoder models on Flickr30k \citep{plummer2015flickr30k} captioning (using the CIDEr metric \citep{vedantam2015cider}) and visual-question-answering (using accuracy) tasks.
-Since prior works on these evaluation benchmarks use bigger foundation models (\textit{e.g.}, SigLIP~\citep{zhai2023sigmoid} and SiLC~\citep{naeem2023silc}), we also train a larger \ourmethodwithkd (B/16) model for 13B samples seen for fair comparison. \cref{tab:it_decoder_eval} demonstrates that our \ourmethodwithkd model outperforms both strong baselines across both tasks---particularly, our model outperforms competitors that have similar image-GFlops but are trained for a \textit{significantly higher number of samples seen} (up to $\sim$3x).
+We evaluate the trained models on Flickr30k \citep{plummer2015flickr30k} captioning (using CIDEr \citep{vedantam2015cider}) and visual-question-answering (using accuracy).
+Since prior works on these benchmarks use larger foundation models (\textit{e.g.}, SigLIP~\citep{zhai2023sigmoid} and SiLC~\citep{naeem2023silc}), we also train a larger \ourmethodwithkd (B/16) model for 13B samples seen \cref{tab:it_decoder_eval} demonstrates that our \ourmethodwithkd model outperforms both strong baselines across both tasks---particularly, our model outperforms competitors that have similar image-GFlops but are trained for a \textit{significantly higher number of samples seen} (up to $\sim$3x).
 This further highlights the impact of \ourmethodwithkd particularly for distilling knowledge in the image-encoders.